Cedrugs/Cedrugs/README.md

 ### Hey there! my name is [Cedrugs](https://github.com/Cedrugs) (Samuel Cedric) :wave:

-I’m a 19-year-old fullstack developer and second-year Computer Science student at BINUS University.
+I’m a 20-year-old fullstack developer and second-year Computer Science student at BINUS University.
 I’m currently leveling up my skills in backend dev, cloud infrastructure, and a dash of machine learning on the side.
-I'm currently working at Dewaweb as Product/IT Support
+I'm currently working at Dewaweb as Junior Software Engineer at Dewaweb.
+This page is currently inactive, because I'm currently using GitLab most of the time! :D

 What I do:
 - Build fullstack apps using Next.js, React, PostgreSQL, and Prisma